LZeroAnalytics/thornode/docs/lending/quick-start-guide.md

 }
 ```

 _The borrower has provided 0.0997 BTC and has a current TOR debt of $1149.78.
-No repayments have been yet._&#x20;
+No repayments have been yet._

 ### Support